arepetti/Tinkwell/Documentation/Custom runners.md

     ```
     Optionally you could send a `ping` command (followed by `exit`, if successful) to check if the process is still running (for example if it has been respawn).
 - If you need the Discovery service and you're not in .NET then you need to:
-    - Send the command `roles query discovery`, this is the address for the runner hosting the Discovery service.
+    - Send the command `roles query tinkwell-discovery-service`, this is the address for the runner hosting the Discovery service.
     - Send the command `exit`.
     - From now on you must use that host to contact the gRPC Discovery Service to find all the other services (or to register your own services).
 - If you want your service to be monitored for health (by the Watchdog) then you need to expose a `Tinkwell.HealthCheck` service (and use your own metrics to determine its status).